Connected TV (CTV) - Campaign Manager

 Overview

-Connected TV advertising brings the benefits of programmatic to TV advertising to reach highly-engaged audiences and create a big-screen experience.
-From near-instant reporting on campaigns to placing ads on streaming services like Hulu and targeting millennials who make up most cord-cutter households, Connected TV advertising gives marketers an efficient channel for reaching TV viewers.
+Connected TV advertising brings the benefits of programmatic to TV, allowing marketers to reach highly engaged audiences with a big-screen experience.
+With near-instant campaign reporting, access to premium streaming inventory like Hulu, and the ability to target key audiences such as millennials who make up many cord-cutting households, Connected TV offers an efficient channel for reaching TV viewers.

-In Choozle, Connected TV targeting can be launched by using connected TV specific private marketplace deals.
+In Choozle, Connected TV campaigns can be launched by using Connected TV specific private marketplace deals.

 What Is Connected TV?

-Marketers have used traditional TV advertising for awareness-based campaigns because the channel offers the ability to reach highly-engaged audiences.
-Connected TV offers these same benefits but enables enhanced targeting options and inventory selection to create an efficient channel for reaching a growing market.
+Marketers have traditionally used TV advertising for awareness-based campaigns because it reaches highly engaged audiences.
+Connected TV offers the same benefits while adding enhanced targeting options and more control over inventory selection, making it an efficient channel for reaching a growing market of streaming viewers.

-Like other digital advertising buying methods, connected TV offers flexibility and control of campaign management and optimization.
-Also, connected TV offers the same digital advertising reporting on campaigns, including where an ad is served, how many impressions were served, which audiences are seeing impressions, and expanded connected TV metrics like cross-device attribution and video completion rates.
+Like other digital buying methods, Connected TV provides flexibility and control over campaign management and optimization.
+It also offers robust reporting, including where an ad is served, how many impressions are delivered, which audiences are seeing those impressions, and expanded CTV-specific metrics such as cross-device attribution and video completion rates.

 By default, all the PMP deals available in the Deal Explorer are third-party pre-negotiated deals that are accessible to all advertisers in Choozle.
 If you wish to explore using first-party PMP deals, contact your account manager or support center for assistance and more information on setting up first-party PMP deals.